 Narconon Gives an Addict Back His Life

 It isn’t just the addicts who need help.
 Parents also suffer when a child becomes addicted to drugs or alcohol.
-However, many drug rehab centers have little consideration for the parents of addicts, saying that the addict is the way he is because of his upbringing.
+However, many drug rehab centers have little thought for the parents of addicts, sometimes even saying that the addict is the way he is because of his upbringing.
 This is far from the truth.
 The Narconon program helps both the addict and his or her parents.

-The Narconon program is the one rehabilitation program that provides a drugless treatment that gives an addict back his life.
-With Narconon, parents will get their child back—the child he (or she) was before he started taking drugs.
-By putting the addicted person through a tolerable withdrawal and employing an innovative detoxification, the physical aspects of addiction are addressed.
-The spiritual aspects are also addressed with special courses that teach an addict how to live a productive and happy life without drugs.
+The Narconon program is a rehabilitation program that provides a drug-free treatment that gives an addict back his life.
+With Narconon, parents can get their child back—the child he (or she) was before he started taking drugs.
+By putting the addicted person through a tolerable withdrawal program and employing an innovative detoxification, the physical aspects of addiction are addressed.
+The emotional or mental aspects are also addressed with special courses that teach an addict how to live a productive and happy life without drugs.

 On the Narconon New Life Detoxification, drug residues stored in the body’s fatty tissues are flushed out.
 This is vital as these stored residual drugs have been known to be involved in triggering drug cravings for years after someone has stopped using drugs.
 The Narconon Life Skills Courses deliver the knowledge and reliable tools a recovering addict needs to go back home and live an honest and ethical life.

-Joanna loves seeing people changing with the Narconon program, those who not long before had basically given up.
-She says that what Holland needs is massive and repeated Narconon drug education.
+Joanna loves seeing people changing with the Narconon program—those who not long before had basically given up.
+She says that what Holland needs is massive and ongoing Narconon drug education.
 Drug education lectures really have an impact on kids.
 It can help change the drug problems in the country.